-In this azure tutorial, we will discuss how to fix the error, No match was found for the specified search criteria and module name ‘MSOnline’. which comes while trying to install the MSOnline module in PowerShell in Azure
+In this Azure tutorial, we will discuss how to fix the error.
+No match was found for the specified search criteria and module name ‘MSOnline’. which comes up while trying to install the MSOnline module in PowerShell in Azure

 No match was found for the specified search criteria and module name ‘MSOnline’

-Recently, I was trying to install the MSOnline module in PowerShell ISE, I got the above error.
+I recently tried installing the MSOnline module in PowerShell ISE and got the above error.
 I was executing the below cmdlet to install the MSOnline.

 PS C:\windows\system32> Install-Module -Name MSOnline